TUDelft-DataDrivenControl/OFF/README.md

 ## Development
 ### Current state
 So what can you expect today?
 The toolbox allows you to run dynamic wind farm simulations using a prescribed (uniform) flow field.
-The code uses an implementation of the FLORIDyn-framework \[1\], which then interfaces to the FLORIS model \[2\].
+The code uses an implementation of the FLORIDyn-framework \[1\], which then interfaces to the FLORISv4 model \[2\].

 *Current degrees of design-freedom include:*
 - The flow field can change uniformly in direction and speed,
-- the FLORIS wake can be changed,
+- the FLORISv4 wake can be changed,
-- the number and location of turbines can be altered.
+- the number and location of turbines can be altered,
+- Dead-band LuT Wake steerig control is available on a controller test branch

 *Current limitations include:*
 - Heterogeneous flow field behaviour is not included,
-- Wake steerig and induction control is not included yet (soon to be added),
+- Wake steerig control is not officially included yet (controller on test branch),
 - The dynamic solver is a preliminary implementation, and cannot be changed
   -  OnWaRDS \[3\] approach not yet impemented
   -  Particle model and behaviour not yet changable
--  There is no API yet

 *Features include:*
 - Logging is impemented
 - There is an [auto-documentation framework](https://tudelft-datadrivencontrol.github.io/OFF/)
 - UML diagram of the code
 - Measurements are stored in run-folders
-- Effective wind speed flow field plots are possible (calculates the wind speed at a virtual turbine at a given grid point, facing the wind direction)
+- Preliminary effective wind speed flow field plots are possible

 ### Current development focus
 1. Completion of the toolbox